 An ancient Cheshire village close to Beeston Castle, with an impressive church, old mill and canal locks close by.
 This another of my favourite local places to visit for inspiration.
 The church sits on the highest, an oldest part of Bunbury.
 Still retaining an air of its past, which is what makes it such a popular place for a drink in the countryside.

 Situated by the Dee Estuary on the Wirral, Cheshire.
 A RSPB reserve on land historically reclaimed from the estuary, which has silted up more and more over the years.
-This estuary once used to have ships sailing up it.
+Long gone are the days when passenger ships sailed this way.

-9.7 miles from Chester to Ness Gardens.
+9.7 miles from Chester are Ness Gardens - situated on the Wirral coast.
 On this visit to Ness, the radio programme Gardener Question Time was being broadcast from there.
 I took the opportunity of not only walking around but asking how to take a successful cutting from a very old, and the most gorgeously scented, deep burgandy rose that we have taken from my husband's grandmother's original plant.

 12.9 miles from Chester to Parkgate area of the Wirral.
 Parkgate brings back so many memories of my childhood.
 I can even recall the water coming up to the walls - which in now grassland.
-Now there are some lovely walks along parts of the Wirral coast.
+There are some lovely walks along parts of the Wirral coast.

 Please note that all images are under copyright and permission is needed from myself to use any.